-As the chart shows, the magnitudes of the effect of international component of distance are smaller than those for domestic component for all years.
-Moreover, the trade-impeding effect of both components of distance tended to fall over time, and the drop being relatively higher for the international component.
-From 2000 to 2014, the trade-resisting effect of international distance dropped by 34%, whereas that for domestic distance dropped by 9% only, on average.
+From 2000 to 2014, the trade-resisting effect of external distance dropped by 34%, whereas that for domestic distance dropped by 9% only, on average.
 The former may be a result of improvements in international shipping and communication technologies, leading to a reduction in international freight and other associated costs, and the latter may be a result of somewhat improvement in domestic infrastructure.
 Similarly, the heterogeneous reactions of quantity margins observed at aggregate level are not specific to any particular year; they respond positively to internal remoteness but negatively to external remoteness22.